NFL on Fox: 2010s

-During Week 5 of the 2016 season, Kenny Albert had been scheduled to work the Los Angeles-Washington National League Division Series series and the Redskins-Ravens game.
+During Week 5 of the 2016 season, Kenny Albert had been scheduled to work the Los Angeles Dodgers-Washington Nationals National League Division Series series and the Washington Redskins-Baltimore Ravens game.
 Both events occurred 40 miles apart from Friday to Sunday.
 Rain postponed the Game 2 of the NLDS to Sunday and Fox kept Albert on baseball coverage, with Sam Rosen taking his place alongside Daryl Johnston.
 Sam Rosen remained with Daryl Johnston in Weeks 6–8, while Kenny Albert was elevated to the #2 team with John Lynch.
 The 2016 season was John Lynch's last with Fox as he leave to become the general manager of the San Francisco 49ers.
 During Week 8, Matt Smith filled in for Sam Rosen on #7 broadcast team during the MLB Playoffs.
 Rosen was with the #2 team in London, filling in for Kevin Burkhardt.
 During Weeks 6–8, Thom Brennaman filled in for Joe Buck while the latter called the NLCS and World Series.
 Justin Kutcher took Brennaman's place on the #4 announcing crew.

 During Weeks 5–8 of the 2017 season, Kenny Albert filled in for Kevin Burkhardt while Burkhardt worked the studio shows for Fox's MLB Playoff coverage.
 During Weeks 5–8, Sam Rosen filled in for Kenny Albert while he was with the #2 team.
 During Weeks 6–8, Thom Brennaman, for the 9th straight year, filled in for Joe Buck while the latter called the ALCS and World Series.
 Either Dan Hellie or Justin Kutcher took Thom Brennaman's place on the #4 announcing crew.
 Originally, Jay Cutler was slated to join Kevin Burkhardt and Charles Davis.
 Cutler ended up coming out of retirement for 2017, signing with the Miami Dolphins due to the injury of Ryan Tannehill.

 Also in 2017, Ronde Barber and Daryl Johnston switched broadcast teams; Barber joined Kenny Albert and Johnston joined Chris Myers.
 Chris Spielman became Thom Brennaman's permanent broadcast partner.
 However, he became Dan Hellie's temporary partner for Weeks 6 and 7 and Justin Kutcher's temporary partner for Week 8.
 David Diehl became Sam Rosen's permanent partner except for Week 14 when Brady Quinn joined Rosen and for Week 17 when Matt Millen joined him.
-Greg Jennings became Tim Brando's temporary partner for the Buccaneers-Packers game on Week 13.
+Greg Jennings became Tim Brando's temporary partner for the Tampa Bay Buccaneers-Green Bay Packers game on Week 13.
 Meanwhile, Mark Schlereth joined Fox Sports this year and became Dick Stockton's broadcast partner.

 Mike Pereira, who previously served as offsite rules analyst, moved to an on-site role with the lead broadcast team for select games.
 Dean Blandino, who recently resigned from his title as VP of Officiating earlier in the year, replaced Pereira as rules analyst when Pereira was on those select games.